meinsta/workload-id-demo/README.md

 The Node app and Ghostunnel are deployed to a VM together, Backend 1 is deployed to its own VM, and Backend 2 is deployed to Kubernetes.

-By using mutually verifying SPIFFE IDs, the two apps communicate via mTLS wit guaranteed mutual identity.
+By using mutually verifying SPIFFE IDs, the two apps communicate via mTLS with guaranteed mutual identity.

 ### Accessing the Demo

 The [live demo page](https://w2w-demo.mwidemo.cloud.gravitational.io/) is protected via Teleport App Access.
 You need access to the demo Teleport cluster running at https://mwidemo.cloud.gravitational.io.
-If you are a Teleport employee, please reach out to Dave for access.
+If you are a Teleport employee, log in with Okta.
+If you don't have access, please reach out to Dave.

 ## Components